|

 the land of Egypt as well as Israel.

-Reader 1: After that Antiochus went up to Israel and came
+Reader 1: Antiochus went up to Israel and came to Jerusalem

-to Jerusalem with a strong force.
-He arrogantly entered the
+with a strong force.
+He arrogantly entered the Temple and took

-Temple and took all the golden and silver vessels as his own
+all the golden and silver vessels (gold cup to Antiochus) as his

 Antiochus: Man, this is great!
 I was born to rule!
 There